matuzo/HTMHell/hell/adventcalendar/2024/27/index.md

 The CSS ensures that the text inside the span-element is hidden from sighted users but remains readable for screen readers.
 This approach is so common that well-known CSS libraries like TailwindCSS, Bootstrap, and Material-UI include such a class by default.

-Since you’re no longer using the attribute **aria-label**, the entire content of the button will be read aloud, including the icon — something you want to avoid.
-ARIA provides an attribute to hide elements from screen readers so that their content isn’t read.
+Although the text of the buttons is not visible anymore, the entire content of the button will be read aloud, including the icon — something you want to avoid.

+In HTML you are allowed to use specific attributes for accessibility, and in this case, the attribute **aria-hidden** is what you need.
+ARIA stands for “Accessible Rich Internet Applications” and is an initiative to make websites and software more accessible to people with disabilities.

+The attribute **aria-hidden** hides elements from screen readers so that their content isn’t read.
 All you need to do is add the attribute **aria-hidden** with the value “true” to the icon element, which in this case is the “i”-element.

 ```html
 <button>